srkirkland/Html5MvcTemplates/README.markdown

 ## Html5 Object Templates for ASP.NET MVC 3.

+Now available as a NuGet package, [MvcHtml5Templates](http://nuget.org/List/Packages/MvcHtml5Templates)!

-For setup instructions, see the [Setup And Getting Started](https://github.com/srkirkland/Html5MvcTemplates/wiki/Setup-And-Getting-Started) page.
+For complete setup instructions, see the [Setup And Getting Started](https://github.com/srkirkland/Html5MvcTemplates/wiki/Setup-And-Getting-Started) page.

 This project adds the new html5 input types, such as email, tel, and url, to the MVC EditorTemplates.